SD-WAN Security: Concerns, Key Features & Best Practices

 SD-WAN enables dynamic traffic routing through the best available path, which may bypass your existing monitoring tools and reduce visibility into security threats, data flows, and network usage.

-Inadequate Security at Branch Locations
+Inadequate Security At Branch Locations

 With SD-WAN, centralized security controls deployed at the corporate data center can no longer protect branch locations.
 Every site will need to deploy its own advanced security services against internet-based threats.

-Customized Security for Each Site
+Customized Security For Each Site

 Since different branch locations have diverse needs and capabilities when it comes to security, SD-WAN platforms must be tailored to deliver customized stacks for each location’s unique requirements.